DungTranCyber/enterprise-dotnet-remediation-case-study/README.md

 ## What This Project Shows

-This project demonstrates how unsupported .NET components can be detected and remediated using enterprise deployment tools.
+This project walks through how I detected unsupported .NET components, tested the remediation logic, and built a safer install-before-uninstall workflow for Intune and SCCM/MECM.

 The goal was not just to uninstall old .NET versions.
 The goal was to do it safely by confirming that a supported replacement exists before removing unsupported components.